javalent/admonitions/README.md

 ## Non-code block Admonitions

+Please note: An additional non-code block syntax can be seen in the [Microsoft Document Syntax](#microsoft-document-syntax) section.

 As of version 6.0.0, there is a new setting: Enable Non-codeblock Admonitions.

 This setting is highly experimental and may not work as expected, and there are a few caveats listed at the end of this section to keep in mind.